Rakhyvel/Erovra/README.md

 # Erovra- From Swedish "To conquer"
+### Erovra 1.0.4
+- Added kerning to improve text
+- Created javadoc
+- Reworked how dropdowns function, should improve performance slightly but also produce more readable code
+- Added Industry class to derive factories, ports, and airfields from.
+Again to improve performance.

 ### Erovra 1.0.3
 - Only one unit can now be selected at a time
 - Buildings cannot be built on top of one another anymore